Prometheo/Mesha/README.md

 you can either deploy on Polygon mainnet or testnet use the command `truffle migrate --network mumbai` to deploy on the polygon testnet.

+# How To Run Tests

+use `truffle test` to run tests